lowerants/orderer/README.md

 Write unit tests for the `Orderer` and its two implementations.

-Note that you're testing two separate implementations of a common interface here and common contracts for each method.
-For example, the `add` method just adds: doesn't say anything about whether its getting added in sorted order).
+Note that you're testing two separate implementations of an interface and its core operations.
+Meaning the methods you'll be testing for each implementation will (by definition) should have the same behavior.

+> For example, the `add` method just adds: doesn't say anything about where or in what order it's getting added (whether you are testing the first implementation or the second).

+This also slightly complicates `toString` as the order in which items are stored across both implementations may vary -- so consider writing your unit tests such that you're not merely comparing toString representations of each class.

-So check to see if there are jUnit mechanisms (or others) to reduce the need to duplicate your tests for both implementations.
+Check to see if there are jUnit mechanisms (or others) to reduce the need to duplicate your tests for both implementations.

 ## Part 3: Brief Reflection

-Write a little about any challenges (with generics, coming up with runtimes, etc.).
-Discuss how you approached testing and some of the differences between your two implementations.
+Write about any challenges (with generics, coming up with runtimes, etc.).
+Discuss how you approached testing and some of the key differences between both of your two implementations of the `Orderer` interface.

 # Handin